sonatype/nexus-oss/README.md

     unzip -d target assemblies/nexus-bundle-template/target/nexus-bundle-template-*-bundle.zip
     ./target/nexus-bundle-template-*/bin/nexus console

-The `nexus-bundle-template` assembly is what is used as the basis for the official Nexus distributions.
+The `nexus-bundle-template` assembly is what is used as the basis for the official Sonatype Nexus distributions.

 ## HOWTO